 Tazewell is a very small town located in the state of Tennessee.
 With a population of 2,380 people and two associated neighborhoods, Tazewell is the 201st largest community in Tennessee.

-The education level of Tazewell citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.38% of adults 25 and older in Tazewell have a college degree.
+The percentage of adults in Tazewell who are college-educated is close to the national average for all communities of 21.84%: 19.38% of the adults in Tazewell have a bachelor's degree or advanced degree.

 The per capita income in Tazewell in 2022 was $27,487, which is lower middle income relative to Tennessee and the nation.
 This equates to an annual income of $109,948 for a family of four.
 However, Tazewell contains both very wealthy and poor people as well.
 Tazewell also has one of the higher rates of people living in poverty in the nation, with 33.14% of its population below the federal poverty line.